vikian050194/click/README.md

 **click** is Google Chrome extension for clicking on anything without clicking!

+You can take a look at [list of questions and problems](./QA.md) that I faced during development.

 ## Motivation

-It's my third Chrome extension.
-And it would not be nice to mix responsibilities and add such functionality into [warp][warp-url] and [track][track-url].
-You can take a look at [list of questions and problems](./QA.md) that I faced during development.
+Unfortunately sometimes UX is not brilliant and it's not possible to improve it because it's just some external website.
+But let's try to improve it a bit via clicking (semi)automation  if we are speaking only about weird and hard to reach UI elements.
+Only one particular case.
+But it's relatively frequent and generic.

 ## Requirements